ArturoSbr/aws-ccp-cheat-sheet/main.md

 In addition to ALBs, there are Network Load Balancers (NLBs) which are used to handle millions of requests per second, as well as Gateway Load Balancers (GLBs), which redirect traffic to a firewall and then back to the balancer.

 ### Auto-Scaling Group (ASG)
-An ASG is a group of EC2 instances that are the target of an Load Balancer.
-ASGs can add or remove instances based on current traffic.
+An ASG is a group of EC2 instances that belong to the same Target Group of a Load Balancer.
+ASGs can add or remove instances based on current traffic or health status (i.e., terminate unhealthy instance and replace it with a new one.).
 We can specify the minimum, maximum and desired number of instances.
-The ASG will automatically register new instances in the Target Group so that they share traffic from the same Load Balancer.
+The ASG will automatically register new instances in the Target Group so that they are registered under the Load Balancer.
+ASGs need a Launch Template to determine how to launch new instances when traffic increases.

+There are five main Auto-Scaling strategies.
+1. Manual: Manually add or remove instances.
+2. Simple/Step: Add or remove instances based on rules (i.e., if CPU usage exceeds 90%, add one instance).
+3. Target: Set a target metric and scale instances to meet that demand (i.e., keep average CPU usage at 70%).
+4. Scheduled: Adjust capacity at certain pre-scheduled times.
+5. Predictive: Learn from historic usage and scale based on the latest forecast.

+## Simple Storage Service (S3)
+S3